by Alex Kreit

 The collar and elbow style began to spread to other parts of America during the Civil War.
 The officers chose wrestling as the sport to train soldiers because, since it required no equipment, it was the most cost effective.
 The Vermont wrestlers faired quite well and their style began to catch on among the rest of the troops.
 It spread quickly throughout the Union Army during the war and was making big money by the 1880's.
 It was a legitimate sport and was covered in local newspapers regularly; but, even in those early days, professional wrestling was not well respected by the mainstream and associated with the working class.
 "The ideal was amateurism.

-In contrast, individualistic activities such as prize fighting and wrestling were at the time early spectator sports that led to professionalism and attracted the unruly crowd.
+In contrast, individualistic activities such as prize fighting and wrestling were at the time early spectator sports that led to professionalism and attracted the gambling set, the unruly crowd.
 While the papers reported bare knuckle fights, they also condemned them."(18)